intervene-EU-H2020/GxE_SESDisease/README.md

 # Part 4: Absolute Risk Estimation
 Absolute risk estimation is only performed in the FinnGen study.
+## Step 1: Cox Proportional Hazard models
+The results of the education-stratified Cox Proportional Hazard models for the effect of the PGS strata for the 7 complex diseases with significant interactions between disease-specific PGSs and educational attainment or occupation in the FinnGen study are required for the next steps.
+Instructions on how to prepare the input data for the Cox Proportional Hazard (CoxPH) models can be found [here](), descriptive statistics for the input data can be calculcated with the following [script](), and the instruction for CoxPH model can be found [here]().

-## Step 1: Extract mortality, prevalence, and incidence of the 19 complex diseases from the 2019 Global Burden of Disease (GBD) Study
+## Step 2: Extract mortality, prevalence, and incidence of the 19 complex diseases from the 2019 Global Burden of Disease (GBD) Study
 Download the 2019 GBD data from [INTERVENE flagship project](https://github.com/intervene-EU-H2020/flagship/tree/main/AbsoluteRiskEstimation).
 Run [GBD_csv_processing.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/AbsoluteRiskEstimation/GBD_csv_processing.R) to extract the mortality, prevalence, and incidence for each of the 19 complex diseases from the 2019 GBD study.

-## Step 2: Estimate cumulative incidences
+## Step 3: Estimate cumulative incidences
 ### Educational Attainment
 Run [AbsoluteRiskEstimation_EducationalAttainment.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/AbsoluteRiskEstimation/AbsoluteRiskEstimation_EducationalAttainment.R) to calculate the cumulative risk incidences by low and high educational attainment and polygenic score (PGS) strata for the 7 complex diseases with significant interactions between disease-specific PGSs and educational attainment or occupation in the FinnGen study.
-Aside from the mortality, prevalence, and incidence of the complex diseases from the 2019 GBD study as obtained in step 1, this script also requires the results of the PGS-stratified Cox Proportional Hazard models in FinnGen (see ADD REF).
+Aside from the mortality, prevalence, and incidence of the complex diseases from the 2019 GBD study as obtained in step 2, this script also requires the results of the education-stratified Cox Proportional Hazard models for the effect of the PGS strata in FinnGen (step 1).
 ### Occupation
 Run [AbsoluteRiskEstimation_Occupation.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/AbsoluteRiskEstimation/AbsoluteRiskEstimation_Occupation.R) to calculate the cumulative risk incidences by lower- and upper-level occupation and polygenic score (PGS) strata for the 7 complex diseases with significant interactions between disease-specific PGSs and educational attainment or occupation in the FinnGen study.
-Aside from the mortality, prevalence, and incidence of the complex diseases from the 2019 GBD study as obtained in step 1, this script also requires the results of the PGS-stratified Cox Proportional Hazard models in FinnGen (see ADD REF).
+Aside from the mortality, prevalence, and incidence of the complex diseases from the 2019 GBD study as obtained in step 2, this script also requires the results of the education-stratified Cox Proportional Hazard models for the effect of the PGS strata in FinnGen (step 1).

 ## Step 3: Obtain confidence intervals for cumulative incidences
 ### Educational Attainment